Composite bearing: Headsets

 Composite bearings can be used in the headset.
 Composite bearing can be lightweight to support weight reduction efforts across the overall bicycle.

 Pedal and Brake Pivots

 The low friction that bearings can provide helps to reduce “stick slip”, avoiding any undesirable jerking motion.
 Pedals rotate on bearings that connect the spindle to the end of the crank and the body of the pedal.

 Derailleurs

 The derailleur is used in the bicycle's gear system.
 The change in cable tension to switch gears moves a chain from side to side, "derailing" the chain onto different sprockets and, therefore, different gears.

 Solar

 Solar has become a viable source of energy.
 According to the International Energy Agency, Concentrated Solar Power (CSP) could be responsible for up to 11.5% of global electricity production by 2050.
-The life expectancy of the CSP plant could be up to 40 years (13)and energy companies are looking for components that will last the lifetime of the CSP plant.
+The life expectancy of a CSP plant could be up to 40 years and energy companies are looking for components that will last the lifetime of a CSP plant.